Funding a farm? Don’t forget about grants!

 Solving this problem requires that farmers have an accurate financial plan in place and that they explore options like the 15 opportunities listed in this guide.

 You might already be aware of funding options like using investors, capital funds, or personal resources.
 One option that farmers frequently forget is grants.
 Grants are usually a one-time donation of money connected with a certain cause or purpose.
 Since nationwide interest in local agriculture has increased, grants have as well.

 Today, gathering funding can start with writing a few grant proposals to many of the generous donors hoping to back a great cause.

 Grants are facilitated by a company or organization that puts out a notice.
 The notice typically includes information about the qualifications as to who is eligible for the money.
 Many sites and communicators categorize grants by the qualifications (see the table here as an example).

-Once growers find the best grant for them, they begin an application process.
-This generally involves a formal declaration of application and intent.
+Once growers find the best grant for them, they begin an application process, generally involving a formal declaration of application and intent.
 This means submitting a few forms via email or website.
 This step is where the most of your writing will take place.
-See below for some tips on this step!
+See below for some tips on grant writing!

 When the top candidates are chosen, they will be notified of the award.
 Finally, the awardees must begin the process of actually receiving the funding or support that the grant promises.
 Again, a little paperwork will be necessary to ensure the funds are transferred cleanly and legally.

 *Note: Many, many grants go unawarded each year.
 These organizations are actively looking to give out money, but a lot of the time they don’t find people.
 This means that there is money out there waiting for the right person to come along and use it!
 In some cases, that person will be you.